2012 Advanced Materials Meeting

 During the next 20 years over £150 billion will be invested in low carbon vehicle technologies in order to meet the growing global demand and pave the way to a sustainable society.

-We will discuss the way forward as a community of experts during this National Science and Engineering Week event.
+We will discuss the way forward during this event, which has been shortlisted for an Award in the Engineering category of the National Science and Engineering Week.

 There are growing opportunities for partnership, with manufacturers having committed over £4 billion here for development of low carbon technologies and the introduction of all-new models, securing supply chains and safeguarding employment for thousands of workers.